thalamicseg/thomas_new/README.md

 Note: you might have to install ITK from scratch to make PICSL-MALF work esp running on CentOS.
 Ubuntu seems to work fine.
 MAC users with Mint Linux can use  https://github.com/dzenanz/PICSL_MALF.git for PICSL-MALF and this is compatible with newer ITK versions (e.g. 5.1).
 If it still fails in jointfusion, edit thomas_csh to remove the --jointfusion option in the three locations and retry.
 This will force the use of antsJointFusion which is slower but works if ANTS is installed.

 ## Installation instructions
-- VERY IMPORTANT PLEASE READ **Git**: due to large files, you will need to install git LFS and then download.
-Type ```git lfs install``` to do that.
-Else you will only get soft links and not the actual files.
+- VERY IMPORTANT PLEASE READ **Git**: due to large files in the thomas repository, you will need to install git-lfs first.
+You can do this using ```sudo apt-get install git-lfs```.
+If git-lfs is not installed, you will only get soft links and not the actual files.
 Please email manojsar@email.arizona.edu if you have any issues
+- Once git-lfs is installed, you can download thomas using ```git lfs clone https://github.com/thalamicseg/thomas_new.git```
 - After you install, go to thomas_new and do a ```ls -l``` and make sure originaltemplate is a huge file.
-If it is only a few bytes, git lfs was not installed or used.
+If it is only a few bytes, git lfs was not installed properly.
 - Make sure you have added the paths to ANTS, FSL, THOMAS, jointfusion and c3d (which is wherever you installed PICSL-MALF and convert3d)- this is usually done by adding to PATH in .cshrc or .bashrc
 - Set an environment variable THOMAS_HOME in .cshrc or .bashrc to where you install thomas (e.g. ~/thomas_new).
 If you are not familiar with .cshrc, you can hardwire it in thomas_csh and thomas_csh_mv with the line setenv THOMAS_HOME ~/thomas_new (or wherever you install)
-- **Python**: run ```python require.py```  To use python3, first do a git LFS clone of thomas_new as described above.
+- **Python**: run ```python require.py```  To use python3, first do a git lfs clone of thomas_new as described above.
 You should see a p3.tgz in thomas_new.
 Extract it there using ```tar -xvzf p3.tgz``` and it will replace all the python2 .py files by the new python3 versions.
 ## Usage

 - use the thomas_csh wrapper provided for WMn MPRAGE data (or thomas_csh_big for handling large ventricles such as in older subjects)